Struggling to get interviews?

 In some cases, adding that you were on the Dean’s List may not add much value to your resume.
 Skip it if:

-- You graduated a while ago and have other more relevant experience: If you have several years of relevant work experience, use your limited resume space to highlight your professional accomplishments instead
+- You graduated a while ago and have other more relevant experience: Once you have several years of relevant work experience, it is standard practice to remove academic honors like the Dean’s List in favor of your work accomplishments

 How to write that you were on the Dean’s List on a resume

-Since being on the Dean’s List is an academic achievement, it belongs in your resume education section.
+Since being on the Dean’s List is an academic achievement, it typically belongs in your education section.
+However, if you have multiple honors to highlight, you can use a standalone Honors and Awards section to avoid cluttering your education entry.

 2. Note how many times you made the Dean’s List

 The more often you earned this honor, the more it reflects consistent academic excellence.
-If you made the Dean’s List multiple times, include the number in your education section.
+Include the number of times you made the Dean’s List, like this:

 EDUCATION